 Grooming and feeding of the horses are not required parts of our riding classes.
 However, those girls who wish to assist with these aspects of horse care are welcome to do so.
 They merely need to speak to the Riding Director to express their interest.
 The Director will schedule a time when the girls can work along side the riding staff as they care for the animals.
 Campers are also invited to become involved in animal care through our farm program, which includes sheep and fowl.

-Horseback riding lessons are available for $115 per week.
+See our Dates & Rates page for pricing .
 This includes five 55 minute group lessons.

 Please be advised that horseback riding is an inherently dangerous activity with the possibility of falls and serious injury.